 Replacing a Gibson adjustable bridge

 Martha had this classic Sixties Gibson B-25, with the plastic bridge and the porcelain saddle.
-She liked the size, and the small neck was also good for her.
-We've all seen these guitars, but we've often had a hard time hearing them.
-This bridge was not Gibson's finest moment.
+She liked the size, and the small neck of that period was also good for her.
+We've all seen these guitars—they were deployed on many of Gibson's (and Epiphone's) flattop models—but we've often had a hard time hearing them.
+To put it diplomatically, this bridge was not Gibson's finest moment.

 Start with the saddle.
 Out it comes.
 Good riddance.

 Now you have this.
-See, it's hollow inside.
-What a plus for tone!
+See, it's hollow inside, and pure polystyrene!
+What a plus for tone, eh?

 Next you take a little adjustable wrench like this and quickly loosen the nuts on

-the inside that hold the studs in place.
+the inside that hold the lugs in place.
 They'll spin off with your fingertips.

 Easy does it...out they come.